-- public and non-profit private hospitals; - non-profit schools or colleges for wages paid to persons providing education at or below (but not above) the secondary level of education; - non-profit child care centres and kindergartens; - councils, other than wages paid or payable in connection with specified business activities such as the supply of electricity or gas, or in connection with water supply, sewerage, the conduct of abattoirs, of public markets, of parking stations, of cemeteries, of crematoria, of hostels or of public transport; - non-profit health services providers:

-"Health services" means:

-- o a service designed to promote health;

-- any therapeutic or other service designed to cure, alleviate, or afford protection against, any mental or physical illness, abnormality or disability;

-- o any paramedical or ambulance service;

-- the care of, or assistance to, sick or disabled persons at their place of residence; or

-- o a prescribed service.
+- public and non-profit private hospitals; - non-profit schools or colleges for wages paid to persons providing education at or below (but not above) the secondary level of education; - · non-profit child care centres and kindergartens; - councils, other than wages paid or payable in connection with specified business activities such as the supply of electricity or gas, or in connection with water supply, sewerage, the conduct of abattoirs, of public markets, of parking stations, of cemeteries, of crematoria, of hostels or of public transport; - non-profit health services providers.
+"Health services" means: - a service designed to promote health; - any therapeutic or other service designed to cure, alleviate, or afford protection against, any mental or physical illness, abnormality or disability; - o any paramedical or ambulance service; - the care of, or assistance to, sick or disabled persons at their place of residence; or - a prescribed service; - a motion picture production company, being wages paid or payable to a person who is involved in the production of a feature film.
+The motion picture production company needs to satisfy the Treasurer that: - o the film will be produced wholly or substantially within South Australia; - the production of the film will involve or result in the employment of South Australian residents; and - the production of the film will result in economic benefits to the State of South Australia.

 The above list of exempt employers is not exhaustive.
-If you require confirmation or clarification that your organisation is exempt from payroll tax, please contact RevenueSA.
+If you require confirmation or clarification that your organisation is exempt from payroll tax, please contact RevenueSA